Indians send 1B Alonso to White Sox for outfielder Alex Call

 “We haven’t aligned on trades for a variety of reasons, but this was one of those instances where what they were seeking to do aligned with what we were seeking to do,” Antonetti said.

-Chicago already has Jose Abreu at first base, but he played in just 128 games last season because of injuries and could see more time at DH with the addition of Alonso.
-The 31-year-old Alonso also is married to the sister of star slugger Manny Machado, a rumored target for the White Sox in free agency.
+Chicago already has Jose Abreu at first base, but he played in just 128 games last season due to injuries and could see more time at DH with the addition of Alonso.
+Alonso’s sister is married to star slugger Manny Machado, a rumored target for the White Sox in free agency.

 Alonso was selected by Cincinnati in the first round of the 2008 amateur draft and broke into the majors with the Reds in 2010.
 He is a .265 hitter with 90 homers and 389 RBIs in 951 games with Cincinnati, San Diego, Oakland, Seattle and Cleveland.